vnaessens/writeups/TryHackMe/Vulnversity.md

 6

-What version of the squid proxy is running on the machine ?
+#### What version of the squid proxy is running on the machine ?

-From previous answer, see output of previous command.
+See output of previous command above.

-How many ports will nmap scan if the flag -p-400 was used ?
+#### How many ports will nmap scan if the flag -p-400 was used ?

 Nmap will scan port numbers from 1 to 400 (both included).

-Using the nmap flag -n what will it not resolve ?
+#### Using the nmap flag -n what will it not resolve ?

 According to Nmap documentation, flag -n never does DNS resolution.

-What is the most likely operating system this machine is running ?
+#### What is the most likely operating system this machine is running ?

 Ubuntu

-What port is the web server running on ?
+#### What port is the web server running on ?

 3333

-## Locating directories using GoBuster
+## Task 3 : Locating directories using GoBuster

-What is the directory that has an upload form page ?
+#### What is the directory that has an upload form page ?

 gobuster dir -u http://10.10.170.87:3333 -w /usr/share/wordlists/dirbuster/directory-list-2.3-medium.txt